nunezmatias/Graph_neural_ode_covid/modelGCN/README.md

 ## Repository Structure

 * **`training_GCN.jl`**: Contains the model architecture and training loops using Julia's built-in `GCNConv` layer.
 * **`training_custom.jl`**: Contains the model architecture and training loops utilizing a custom, hand-crafted message passing layer.
+Bias is shared across nodes.
+* **`training_custom_V2.jl`**: Contains the model architecture and training loops utilizing a custom, hand-crafted message passing layer.
+Bias is node-specific.
 * **`run_training.jl`**: The main execution script.
 It loads the dataset, builds the necessary adjacency matrix, and initiates the training process.
+* **`run_training_V2.jl`**: The main execution script.
+Adds a new normalization function for the adjacency matrix where you can choose the weights to assign to self-loops (0 to 1).

 ---